The History Of Slots

-Here’s a handy timeline that will enlighten you on the history of the slot machine.
+Here’s a handy timeline that will enlighten you on the history of the slot machines.

 1891 – New Beginnings

-These games were revolutionary but they certainly weren’t ahead of their time.
-These machines did not have a pay-out expository and all winnings were paid out at the bar.
+These games were revolutionary, but they weren’t ahead of their time.
+For example, the gaming machine did not have a payout expository.
+Moreover, the bar received all winnings.

 1887 – 1895 – Charles Augustus Fey